Dayan-Zhanchi/aoc/README.md

 CookieSessionAOC=<Your-session-cookie>
 ```

-# Some anomalies
+# Some exceptions
 * Day 8 needs to be run with -ds flag along with -s if you want to run the samples, as there are designated samples for each part
 * Day 20 part 2 only works with the original input, while part1 works for sample and original input.
 It's mostly because of how part 2 was meant to be solved.

 # How to run
 Run pip install like so `pip install -r requirements.txt`.

-Run main.py with the correct year, day and whether you want to use sample + original input `py main.py -y 2023 -d 5 -i` and something like this will print out:
+Run main.py with the correct year, day and whether you want to use sample + original input `py main.py -y 2023 -d 5 -s -o` and something like this will print out:
  ```
  day 5
  input type: sample, part: p1, solution: 35, time: 0.00000 ms